Sailop vs ThemeForest vs Shadcn: Why Templates Need a Score

 - Sailop-generated: 38/100 (Grade B)

-The question is not "which template should I buy?"
-The question is "why am I buying a template when I can generate something more unique for free?"
+The question is no longer "which template should I buy?"
+It is "why buy a template at all when I can generate something more unique for free?"
 For the full methodology, read our complete guide to anti-AI design in 2026.

-Every project deserves a visual identity that is not shared with thousands of other sites.
-Sailop makes that possible without hiring a designer, without spending weeks on customization, and without sacrificing the speed benefits of AI-assisted development.
+Every project deserves a visual identity it does not share with thousands of other sites — without hiring a designer, without weeks of customization, and without giving up the speed of AI-assisted development.

 Stop buying templates.
 Start generating design systems.